ThePoorPilot/Unofficial-Spotify/README.md

 In the Spotify about dialogue I now see 1.1.46.916.g416cacf1, the latest version!

 My hope with this repo is that someone who knows how to make packages(with SHA256 and all that Jazz) can produce a "Unoffical-Spotify" package(for Debian/Arch) that allows people who don't want to use Snap or Flatpak to keep updated.
 Either that, or the Spotify developers start updating the debian packages again.

+# Disclaimer
+As always, there is no copyright infringement itended here.
+This repository exploses no source code and all files are publicly available through spotify packages.